 Final words on ransomware attacks

-Tackling the ransomware challenge requires collaboration from the government and the private sector.
+Tackling the ransomware challenge requires collaboration between the government and the private sector.
 We will be hosting the Global Cyber Conference in Zurich in September where we will discuss the state of ransomware, how security teams can react quickly enough, and how to limit its impact.
-The Global Cyber Conference aims to gather over two days 500 security leaders and over 50 world-class speakers from Swiss and international companies.
-It will provide a unique opportunity to network amongst peers, share insights and learn on the latest trends to enhance cyber security within businesses.
+The Global Cyber Conference aims to gather over two days of 400 security leaders and over 50 world-class speakers from Swiss and international companies.
+It will provide a unique opportunity to network amongst peers, share insights and learn about the latest trends to enhance cyber security within businesses.
 See the Conference Agenda here.